Oscar Cornelio, MD

 Outside medicine, she enjoys music, exploring Boston’s restaurants with friends, and journaling.

 Julia Ireland, D.O.

 Julia Ireland is a graduate of the University of New England College of Osteopathic Medicine.
-During medical school she became involved in clinical HIV research and during residency co-authored several posters on findings of and treatment for osteoporosis in HIV patients.
-Following a Family Medicine residency Julia worked in a large HIV clinic in Los Angeles while serving as an assistant professor of clinical medicine for the University of Southern California Keck School of Medicine’s Dept. of Family Medicine.
-Areas of interests include nutrition, endocrinology and CAM, particularly as they relate to HIV and women’s medicine.
+During medical school, she became involved in clinical HIV research and during residency co-authored several posters on findings of and treatment for osteoporosis in HIV patients.
+Following a Family Medicine residency, Julia worked in a large HIV clinic in Los Angeles while serving as an assistant professor of clinical medicine for the University of Southern California Keck School of Medicine’s Dept. of Family Medicine.
+Areas of interest include nutrition, endocrinology, and CAM, particularly as they relate to HIV and women’s medicine.

 Linda Luong, MD

 Dr. Luong’s areas of research interest include mental health and obesity prevention.
 Prior to her fellowship, she worked at a local community health center serving a diverse patient population.
 She received her medical degree from The Medical College of Virginia and completed her residency at Brown University Family Practice Residency.
 She speaks fluent Vietnamese.